lukakralj/GpioManager_Server/README.md

 There is a simple CLI implemented for communication with the server.
 Type 'help' in the server STDIN to see the valid commands.

 **_N.B._ On the DragonBoard communicate with the server via the terminal (it's STDIN).
 This will allow you to stop the server properly.
 Exiting with a Ctrl+C might lead to some files not being cleaned up.**

+### Feedback
+Whether you liked the project or not, I would be very thankful for any feedback, suggestions or comments on the project.

+*Feel free to [email](mailto:luka.kralj2@gmail.com) me!*